m3ssap0/CTF-Writeups/UTCTF 2020/spooky store/README.md

 The passed parameter is reflected to the response, so if the system is vulnerable to XXE you can read files on the server.

-So you can craft a payload like the following.
+You can craft a payload like the following.

 ```
 POST /location HTTP/1.1